shazz/shazz.github.io/content/blog/ct.md

 And it is managing the replication part of the virus but also trigger the symptoms in a special case.
 This is where the self-mutating capability starts.
 At the 6th byte of the bootsector, instead of reserved OEM data, the virus stores here the generation number, meaning, like in a ancestry tree, how many generations of this virus existed before.
 Each time the virus is replicated, the generation number is equals to the virus generation + 1.
 So, while the virus is in memory,assuming it is in generation `n`, any new floppy infected will have a generation number of `n+1`.
-If the Atari is cold-resetted (memory totally erased) and boots with a newly infected floppy, the current generation number will be `n+1` and new offsprings `n+2`.
+If the Atari is cold-reseted (memory totally erased) and boots with a newly infected floppy, the current generation number will be `n+1` and new offsprings `n+2`.
 And so on.

 And... the symptoms will only sho if the generation if more than 20.
 So if you got infected by the "original" virus (1st generation), at least 20 infections after 20 cold resets will be needed to show the symptoms.
 For example, the Sagrotan virus database contains the generation 16, so before it was recorded by Henrik Alt, at least 16 generations have spread (in the lab?
 Nobody knows)